 But I wouldn’t call LinkBuds a direct replacement for bone conduction headphones.
 LinkBuds pump sound into your ears, while bone conduction headphones send music to your eardrums by vibrating your skull.
 If you’re cycling, working outdoors, or performing another task where safety is a priority, bone conduction headphones are still the best option, as they leave your ears free.

 You can pre-order the Sony LinkBuds now at Amazon.
 They cost $179, which makes sense, as they’re the first earbuds of their kind.
 Orders ship February 17th, according to Sony.

-Sony LinkBuds Truly Wireless Earbud Headphones with an Open-Ring Design for Ambient Sounds and Alexa Built-in, Gray
+Sony LinkBuds Truly Wireless Earbud Headphones with an Open-Ring Design for Ambient Sounds and Alexa Built-in, Bluetooth Ear Buds Compatible with iPhone and Android, Gray